Nashville Water Quality at a Glance

 Flush Your Pipes Regularly

-After water has been sitting in pipes for 6+ hours, run cold water for 2-3 minutes before using for drinking or cooking.
-Always use cold water for consumption, as hot water is more likely to contain elevated metal levels from your plumbing.
+After water has been sitting in pipes for 6+ hours, run cold water for 2–3 minutes before using for drinking or cooking.
+This is particularly important if your service line status is unknown or confirmed lead.
+Always use cold water for consumption, as hot water leaches more metals from plumbing.
+MWS advises this precaution in all notification letters sent in December 2025.

 Report Water Issues